Konamiman/NestorMSX/README.md

 3. Run `NestorMSX.exe`.
 The first time you will be asked to choose a machine.
 You can run a different machine via the appropriate menu option or via command line switch (see "Help" within NestorMSX itself).

 **NOTE:** Since only text modes are emulated, you will not see the MSX logo at startup.
 Instead, you will go directly to the BASIC/DOS/Nextor prompt after a few seconds.

+To emulate a MSX1 machine, just use MSX1 ROMS and set the VRAM size to 16K (and disable the clock IC plugin too if you want).
+It will be a MSX1 with V9938, though.

 ## Plugins ##